bmbouter/async_downloader_prototype/README.md

 * all urls are downloaded in parallel
 * the content units are emitted only when all downloads are completed
 * additional content units can be registered after downloading has begun
-* deduplicates urls needed by more than one content unit
+* de-duplicates urls needed by more than one content unit
-* allows the plugin writer to own the asyncio event loop
+* emits content units via simple looping